lter/Clim-HydroDB-2.0/climdb-archive-partA/code/eml_assembly_line/README.md

 For automated processing of all sites' EAL templates the ClimDB/HydroDB table: researchsite_sitetype.csv had to be augmented with missing data for research stations with IDs: 697, 709, 710, 711, 712.

 There was no geographic information for several sites.
 We looked those up and added them to table "climdb_site_lat_lon_working".

+The ClimDB roles were mapped to the EML roles
+1 -> Principal Investigator
+2 -> Creator
+3 -> Contact
+4 -> Creator
+5 -> Contact
+6 -> Associated party
+7 -> Associated party